 The Buford Highway South Corridor is currently a collection of older, small buildings that have converted into automotive sales and service establishments.
 These uses, while sometimes not aesthetically pleasing, are necessary for Duluth to be a full service city.
 In addition to the automotive uses along Buford Highway there are some industrial uses located in the industrial park known as Four Wheel Drive.
 As identified in the Buford Highway Corridor Redevelopment Plan, large scale redevelopment in this corridor is difficult due to multiple constraints.
-For instance, the Norfolk Southern right-of-way and Buford Highway right-of-way are both very wide, and because of that, the parcels on the west side of Buford Highway are much smaller than they may appear thus making it very difficult for anything besides small buildings to be constructed.
+For instance, the Norfolk Southern right-of-way and Buford Highway are much smaller than they may appear thus making it very difficult for anything besides small buildings to be constructed.
 For a long stretch along Buford Highway the rights-of-way converge, leaving no room for developable land.
 The availability of sewer is very limited in this area, making it very difficult for any substantial building to be constructed.
-There is a substantial power line easement running along the east side of Buford Highway in this area.
-On the east side of Buford Highway the parcels are also small, the natural topography and the city limits limits redevelopment instead of the railroad.
-In some stretches of Buford Highway, the city limit is only roughly 200 feet from the road.
+There is a substantial power line easement running along the east side of Buford Highway the parcels are also small, the natural topography and the city limits limit redevelopment instead of the railroad.
+Along some stretches of Buford Highway, the city limit is only 200 feet from the road.

 With continued efforts from the Code Compliance Division, the aesthetics in the Buford Highway South Corridor will continue to improve.
 Any sort of desired redevelopment in the Buford Highway South Corridor will likely take a land consolidation of multiple properties.
 The parcels as subdivided today are too small for any sort of major redevelopment.
 The largest parcels with the best possibility of redevelopment in this Character Area are those surrounding the Pleasant Hill Road interchange.
-With forward-looking consideration of the Gwinnett County Transit Plan, these parcels could be redeveloped or developed into park-and-rides with the transit routes passing through or transit oriented developments that capitalize on the nearby transit options.
+With forward-looking consideration of the Gwinnett County Transit Plan, these parcels could be redeveloped or developed into park-and-rides with the transit routes passing through or near transit oriented developments that capitalize on the nearby transit options.